The Brazilian has made just 10 appearances in all competitions this season but is insistent that he will see out his contract at the Allianz Arena.

-But though it would appear unlikely he will return to favour under current boss Jupp Heynckes, the 27-year-old is now focused on working with Pep Guardiola, as he prepares to take over the reins at the end of the campaign.
+Though it would appear unlikely he will return to favor under current boss Jupp Heynckes, the 27-year-old is now focused on working with Pep Guardiola, as he prepares to take over the reins at the end of the campaign.

 "I don't know yet whether I would like to stay here until the end of my career.
 I am Brazilian and it would be nice to play in Brazil for one or two seasons."